-Prior to the commencement of any work requiring the use of hazardous substances the Contractor shall carry out an assessment in accordance with the applicable country specific legislation, for example in the UK the Control of Substances Hazardous to Health (COSHH) Regulations and prepare a method statement that incorporates suitable control measures to reduce the risk of exposure to employees and others.
-For Onshore operational sites the Contractor shall provide the Employer with copies of these COSHH assessments.
-For Onshore constructions sites, the Principal/Main contractor will be responsible for ensuring these are in place.
+Prior to the commencement of any work requiring the use of hazardous substances the Contractor shall carry out an assessment in accordance with the applicable country specific legislation, and prepare a method statement that incorporates suitable control measures to reduce the risk of exposure to employees and others.
+For Onshore operational sites the Contractor shall provide the Employer with copies of these COSHH1 equivalent assessments.
+For Onshore constructions sites, the Main contractor will be responsible for ensuring these are in place.